diya-dhan/btp-developer-guide-cap/documentation/change-tracking/4-deploy-to-cf.md

 ## Deploy to Cloud Foundry

-1. Run the following command to assemble everything into a single `mta.tar` archive:
+1. Assemble everything into a single `mta.tar` archive with the following command:

 ```
 mbt build